-Rebecca Carson’s practice encompasses a wide range of complex commercial litigation matters, including patent infringement, trademarks, contractual issues, employment matters and business torts.
+Rebecca Carson’s practice encompasses a wide range of complex commercial litigation matters, with a focus on patent infringement and technology.
 Rebecca has significant trial experience, including recent trials in federal court and at the U.S. International Trade Commission (ITC), one of which was selected as a Top Verdict by the Daily Journal.
 Rebecca also has experience arguing before the Federal Circuit and the Patent Trial and Appeal Board (PTAB).
 The Daily Journal named Rebecca one of the Top 40 Lawyers Under 40 in 2018 and one of the 75 Top IP Lawyers in California in 2019.
 She was also recognized nationally in 2018 as one of three “Rising Stars” in technology law by Law360.

 Rebecca is co-hiring partner for Irell & Manella LLP’s Newport Beach office and an active member of the firm’s Pro Bono Committee.
 In addition, she has devoted a significant amount of time to the community.
 The Laguna Beach City Council has appointed Rebecca to various advisory committees since 2011.
 She currently serves as the elected chairperson on the city’s View Restoration Committee, which adjudicates view claims submitted by property owners to restore pre-existing views that are alleged to be significantly impaired by vegetation.

 - Finjan Inc. v.
 Juniper Networks, Inc. (N.D.
 Cal.).
 Achieved a complete win for Juniper in its defense of a patent infringement lawsuit involving nine computer security patents asserted by Finjan Inc., which has been named “Cybersecurity’s Top Patent Litigator” by Bloomberg Law.
 The court ordered each party to select the patent claim it felt was the strongest at the beginning of the case and move for early summary judgment on that claim in a proceeding the judge called a “Patent Showdown.”
 Juniper prevailed on summary judgment for the claim it selected, and defeated Finjan’s summary judgment motion – setting up a trial on what Finjan had selected as its strongest claim.
 During the trial, Irell persuaded the court that Finjan, which sought $60 million in damages, had not presented sufficient evidence to support a damages claim.
-The eight-member jury also delivered a unanimous finding of non-infringement for Juniper.
+The jury also delivered a unanimous finding of non-infringement for Juniper.
 After the trial, the judge ordered a second round of the “Patent Showdown.”
 Once again, Juniper obtained summary judgment on the claim it selected.
 Not only did Juniper defeat Finjan’s motion, but it also convinced the court to enter summary judgment in Juniper’s favor on that claim.
 Shortly after the ruling, Finjan voluntarily dismissed its remaining claims against Juniper.
-The Federal Circuit issued a summary affirmance on appeal, and the District Court subsequently granted Juniper’s motion for attorneys’ fees.
+The U.S. Court of Appeals for the Federal Circuit issued a summary affirmance on appeal, and the district court subsequently awarded Juniper nearly $6 million in attorneys' fees.

 - Mobile Telecommunication, LLC (M Tel) v.
 Juniper Networks, Inc. (E.D.
 Tex./D. Del.).
 Represented Juniper in a multidistrict patent litigation in which MTel asserted three patents relating to Wi-Fi technology.
 Prior to suing Juniper, MTel had obtained a multimillion-dollar jury verdict on some of the same patents against a different defendant.
 MTel originally brought its claims against Juniper in the U.S. District Court for the Eastern District of Texas, but the case was transferred to the U.S. District Court for the District of Delaware after Juniper and several other defendants successfully petitioned to have the cases consolidated in a multidistrict litigation in Delaware.
 After being transferred to Delaware, Juniper secured a favorable claim construction order, which prompted MTel to agree to dismiss one of the patents with prejudice and stipulate to noninfringement and invalidity of the two remaining patents.
 Rebecca argued before the MDL Panel and at the claim construction hearing.
 The case settled while on appeal.